Building a Financial Calendar: Money Management Guide Part 2

 Step 2: Choose Your Calendar Tool

-- Integration Capabilities: If using a digital tool, look for one that can integrate with your other financial tools or apps for seamless management, like Empower or Tiller.
+• Integration Capabilities: If you use a digital tool, look for one that integrates with your other financial tools or apps, such as Empower or Tiller, for seamless management.

 Step 3: Marking Key Financial Dates

-- Input Recurring Payments: Enter all regular payments like mortgages, utilities, and subscriptions.
-Include income dates like paydays or pension disbursements.
+• Input Recurring Payments: Enter all regular payments, such as mortgages, utilities, and subscriptions.
+Include income dates, such as paydays or pension disbursements.

 Step 4: Incorporating Financial Goals